Andrey0189/sinit-scripts/README.md

 - Artix
 - Arch

-Works perfectly on Artix, but on Arch you need to install elogind and change udevd executable in the run file.
+Works perfectly on Artix, but on Arch you need to install elogind.
 If it works on your distro, let me know in pull requests.

 ***